BY KERRY BURKE AND DORIAN BLOCK DAILY NEWS STAFF WRITERS

 The pair was arrested and charged by the ATF with illegal possession of a sawed-off shotgun and making threats against Obama.

-Secret Service's Tennessee field office did not notify Obama's protective team of the plot, ABC News reported, indicating it had not posed a serious threat.
+The Secret Service's Tennessee field office did not notify Obama's protective team of the plot, ABC News reported, indicating it had not posed a serious threat.

 Had Obama's life been in danger, the Secret Service would have filed the charges, officials noted.

 Cowart and Schlesselman, who had recently met on the Internet, were noticed by local cops after decorating their getaway car with swastikas and racial epithets.
-The ATF said they discussed shooting 88 people and beheading 14 African-Americans
+The ATF said they discussed shooting 88 people and beheading 14 African-Americans.

 Monday, October 27, 2008